-Recordings of lectures may be provided by Regent College depending on the course.
+Recordings of lectures may be provided by Regent College for a limited time to your class, depending on the course.
 Your video and voice may appear in the recording if you use your microphone.

 If you do not wish other students to see your video or voice, whether live or on the recording, you can:

 mute your microphone